 • Relevant UK licences and permits

-• Insurance like public liability cover and professional indemnity
+• Insurance, such as public liability cover and professional indemnity

 • Initial office furniture and supplies